ChindeaOne/SkyblockCollectionTracker/README.md

   - Need a break?
 Simply pause tracking with `/sct pause` and resume anytime with `/sct resume`.

 - **Choose your pricing**
   - You can either use the NPC prices (primarily designed for ironman players) or Bazaar prices from the Bazaar category.
+(WIP)

 ---